dirkdirk/speedjots/README.md

 Pull requests are of course welcomed!

+Note: for development `config/environment.js` needs to be updated with your own Firebase config info.

 ## What's next?

+1. Add mock data for developers.

 1. Add more login options: FB and Github (and possibly email).